 Transportation has always played an important role in Kenosha’s development.
 Millions of cars and trucks were produced in the city from 1902 to 1988, and rail service has connected Kenosha with Chicago since 1855.
-Today, Kenosha’s Metra station has nine inbound and outbound trains every weekday.
+Today, Kenosha’s Metra station has several inbound and outbound trains every weekday.

 But enough about the journey, there’s a lot more to say about the destination, starting with Kenosha’s lakefront.

-Almost all of the lakefront here is publicly accessible, with five lakefront parks with beaches.
-The lakefront is at the heart of the community with outdoor concerts, art fairs and festivals, and a European-style market.
+Almost all of the lakefront here is publicly accessible, including five lakefront parks with beaches.
+The lakefront is at the heart of the community and hosts outdoor concerts, art fairs and festivals, and a European-style market.

 The city also has four historic districts on the National Register.
-Historic brick homes and storefronts with Classical Revival details have been restored and now house businesses.
+Historic brick homes and storefronts with Classical Revival details have been restored and now house local businesses.

 No Nearby Public Transportation Found